and Joint Replacement Dr. James W. Cahill • Dr. David A. Porter • Dr. Paul E. Kovatis

 Joint Replacement Surgery

-About Dr. Cahill
+About Cahill Orthopedics

 Arthritis, fractures, or other injuries can lead to severe hip pain.
 Hip pain can interfere with everyday activities, making even simple tasks like walking or bending difficult or impossible.
 Nonsurgical treatment options like medication, physical therapy, and activity modification may be helpful for some patients.
 In other cases, where hip pain is severe and does not respond to nonsurgical treatment, hip replacement surgery may be an option.
 During a hip replacement procedure, the damaged portions of the hip are removed and replaced with prosthetic components to allow for ease of movement.